Executive Director Career Center University of Washington, Seattle Campus

 I’m also a proud Husky alumna.
 Go DAWGS!

-As Employer Services Manager, I work with employers that are interested in hiring UW students.
+As Assistant Director, I work with employers that are interested in hiring UW students.
 This includes coordinating on-campus interviews and InfoSessions; educating employers about various recruiting practices; recommending tools and services to meet employers’ needs; and connecting employers and students with other UW departments and resources.